CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

  - /display/CL321/Monitoring+System+Statistics+and+Network+Traffic+with+sFlow
  - /pages/viewpage.action?pageId=5126779
 pageID: 5126779
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-[sFlow](http://www.sflow.org/index.php) is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, enabling you to monitor your network traffic as well as
+---[sFlow](http://www.sflow.org/index.php) is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information, enabling you to monitor your network traffic as well as